Reiki (ray-key) is a Japanese technique for stress reduction and relaxation that also promotes healing.

 Some of the clients I have seen have felt significant improvement with anxiety, depression, body aches and pains, insomnia, nausea, headaches and migraines, and jaw pain after a Craniosacral session.
 As with Reiki, I offer Craniosacral Therapy as a service to the entire family, from babies to elders.
 In fact, Craniosacral can be incredibly beneficial to babies with a poor latch, birth trauma, colic, illness or injury.
 Much like a Reiki session, you can experience a Sound Bath with crystal singing bowls and/or choose to lie on a full body infrared heating pad made of tourmaline and jade stones.

-If you are interested in learning more about my particular school of CranioSacral Therapy (based on the Upledger School), check out the Heartwood Institute of Integrative Medicine.
+If you are interested in learning more about my particular method of CranioSacral Therapy (based on the Upledger School), check out the Heartwood Institute of Integrative Medicine.

 Somatic comes from the Greek word, soma, which simply means body.
 When you have a Somatic Experiencing session, you are essentially focusing on sensations and experiences in the body and letting go of any meaning or judgement that may arise from your thoughts.
 If you are uncertain about SE, your sessions can be relatively short (15-20 minutes) and can be used as a tool to get you familiar with Somatic terminology and your own body.

 Even if the sessions are brief, a lot of movement and awareness can occur, which may result in the reduction of current symptoms such as pain, headache, anxiety or depression.
 Many of my clients have felt a little more sensitive and emotional the day after an SE session, but have also slept better and felt more grounded, capable and confident for days to even weeks afterwards.
 Since we are focusing on the body itself and sensations or movements, there is no pressure to talk or process anything that comes up during an SE session, which can be incredibly helpful for various types of complex trauma.

 What to Expect